-Marketing resume summary is a perfect balance of what you have done hinting at what all you can deliver.
-In nut shell it is the answer to what all problems can be solved.
+The marketing resume summary is a perfect balance of what you have done hinting at what all you can deliver.
+In a nutshell, it is the answer to what all problems can be solved.

-Let us look at another example of summary in marketing job resume:
+Let us look at another example of summary in the marketing job resume:

 Rewritten by Hiration as:-

 We are sure of the second one!
 The second one is like reinventing the wheel.
 Your capabilities as a marketer shall show in terms of outcome achieved.

 Because the recruiter is interested in what result was achieved.